Articles

 • Additional users: $3/user/month

-Enterprise: Custom pricing.
-Includes SSO, 2FA, Biometric app lock, and a personal success manager.
+Enterprise: Custom pricing for advanced security and support, including SSO, 2FA, and a personal success manager.

-For a moving company with 50 employees, expect approximately $49/month (Advanced plan) plus $1.50/user/month for each user above 30.
+For a moving company with 50 employees, expect approximately $49/month (Advanced plan) plus $1.50/user/month for each user above 30, totaling around $79/month (annual billing).

 Pros of Connecteam:

-• Mobile-first platform for field and frontline workers
+• Mobile-first platform for deskless and field-based employees

-• All-in-one solution for training, scheduling, and communication
+• All-in-one solution combining training, scheduling, time tracking, and communication

 Cons of Connecteam:

-• Training features are not as deep as a dedicated LMS
+• Training features are part of a broader suite, not a dedicated LMS

-• Advanced features require higher-tier plans and additional per-user fees
+• Advanced features (API, advanced reporting) require higher-tier plans

 How does Trainual compare to Connecteam?

-Waybook is a dedicated Business Playbook and Knowledge Transfer Platform designed to serve as the single source of truth for company training, onboarding, and SOPs.
-The platform provides structured modules and built-in tests to ensure knowledge is both transferred and verified.
-Its approach is especially suited for growing businesses, including moving companies, that need to systemize operations and create a scalable knowledge base.
+Waybook is a dedicated Business Playbook and Knowledge Transfer Platform designed to serve as a single source of truth for all company training, new hire training, and SOPs.
+The platform provides structured modules and step-by-step documentation that help moving companies organize and standardize their processes.
+Its focus on breaking down complex workflows into simple, trackable steps is especially useful for teams with field and office staff.

 Pricing